 Read what our previous clients thought of Bird Island Lodge

 The experience is second to none, but the accommodation is looking tired and could do with an update, especially the mosquito netting around the beds which was not really sufficient as the mosquitos seemed to creep in through the gaps!
 All the staff were very polite and helpful and we had some great chats and laughs with them.
 The food was good and they even made sure I had…

 6/5!
 This was absolutely wonderful, a once-in-a-lifetime experience.
 The animals were fantastic--the birds were wonderful, and a group of four tortoises spent most of their time around our cabins--the snorkeling was terrific, the beaches were beautiful and almost always empty.
 The food was excellence.
 (12 hours of darkness, with very little light and no screens on the windows, was a bit of a challenge.)

-Our favourite itineraries that visit Bird Island Lodge
+Our favourite itineraries that visit Seychelles